View this in your browser

 • Last day to change courses or sections (including auditing) for fall term and fall/winter courses

-• Graduate students who have not electronically submitted their final thesis copy to the Faculty of Graduate and Postdoctoral Affairs will not be eligible to graduate in Fall 2022 and must register for the fall 2022 term
+• Graduate students who have not electronically submitted their final thesis copy to the Graduate Studies will not be eligible to graduate in Fall 2022 and must register for the fall 2022 term

 Sept.
 23-25